lmhale99/iprPy/iprPy/calculations/E_vs_r_scan/README.md

 ### Database and run_directory

 These terms define the access parameters for the database to get/save records, and the location of the run_directory where the prepared calculation folders are to be added.
-Note that these parameters are not needed when preparing from the iprPy inline command or from iprPy.Calculation.prepare().
+These parameters are necessary when running a calculation's prepare script, but are not needed when preparing from the iprPy inline command or from the calculation's prepare method.

 - __database__: database style and host name.